 Fantastic Beasts and Where to Find Them

 You may have to pinch yourself at the end of today.
 Wake up bright and early and make the most of the cooler temperatures as you set off on a morning nature walk.
 Along with an expert park ranger, you’ll go in search of the famous Komodo Dragon.
-We’d tell you to keep your eyes peeled, but at a maximum length of 3 metres and weighing more than 70kg, these legendary lizards are pretty hard to miss when they decide to come out and play.
+We’d tell you to keep your eyes peeled, but at a maximum length of 3 meters and weighing more than 70kg, these legendary lizards are pretty hard to miss when they decide to come out and play.
 Then, from one extraordinary experience to another, it’s off to Pink Beach.
 Forget endless white sandy beaches, in Komodo Bay it’s all about soft, warm, rosy pink sand.
 This beach really is the stuff of fantasy and it only gets better as you dive into the perfectly clear Flores Sea.

 Tomorrow, it’s off to Padar, a former home of Komodos but they have since moved on, making this a charming spot for trekking or water sports.
 Spend the day taking in the beautiful scenery before swapping stories around a beach bonfire in the evening.
 The next morning, the wildlife wonderland of Nusa Kode awaits.
 Whether you chose to be above or below water, you won’t be disappointed.
 If you’d rather stay dry, hop aboard a rib and cruise along the shoreline, where you can see Komodos in their natural habitat, or dive down underwater and marvel at some of the biggest reef fish in the national park.